Are you curious about making your own baby food but don’t know where to begin?

 Basic First Foods:

-*Note, there is no significant difference wether you introduce fruits or cereals first.
+*Note, there is no significant difference whether you introduce fruits or cereals first.

 - Mashed bananas